Home > Departments > English

 - To provide challenging and stimulating assignments and projects beyond the curriculum to enrich the learning experience of the English Language

 - To infuse critical and creative thinking strategies through literature and oracy programme

-- To identify and develop pupils’ talent in speaking & writing
+- To identify and develop pupils’ talent in speaking and writing

 READING – READING PERIOD ACTIVITIES AND LITERATURE PROGRAMME

 To develop our students’ interest in reading, we have a Reading Period every week from Primary One to Six.
 During this period, students are engaged in the following activities:

 - Book Date

 Through our Literature programme, students are taught to appreciate and analyse good language use and to be sensitive and empathetic towards others through character analysis.
 Our students go through the Literature Programme from Primary Three to Six.
 The literature texts covered are as follows: